Maks-Ytka/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🎓 known
-  - while
+  - while 🎓 known
-  - do..while
+  - do..while 🎓 known
-  - for
+  - for 🎓 known
-  - for..in
+  - for..in 🎓 known
-  - for..of
+  - for..of 🎓 known
-  - for await
+  - for await 🎓 known
-  - throw
+  - throw 🎓 known
-  - break
+  - break 🎓 known
-  - continue
+  - continue 🎓 known
-  - import
+  - import 🎓 known
   - export
-  - label
+  - label 🎓 known
-  - try..catch
+  - try..catch 🎓 known
-  - switch
+  - switch 🎓 known
   - class
   - new Error
   - with